 Sloppy Joes for large group gatherings are an easy way to feed that crowd.

-I hope you give this Sloppy Joe Recipe a try next time you’re hosting a large group.
+I hope you give this Sloppy Joe Recipe a try next time you’re hosting.
 And if you do, please come back and give the recipe a star rating and leave a message about your experience with the recipe.

 And if you have a recipe for feeding a large group, let me know, I’d love to give it a try.
 I host our yearly block party and am always looking for recipe ideas.